Sanchay-T/Groq-Llama-Content-Studio/readme.md

 - Groq for their high-performance AI inference engine
 - Streamlit for enabling rapid application development

-## Demo
+## Check out this demo video to see the workflow in action:

 https://github.com/Sanchay-T/Groq-Llama-Content-Studio/assets/64085789/0b258faa-7acb-46fc-9108-dfb34f44aede

-Check out our demo video to see the workflow in action:

-Thank you for visiting my project.
-I hope you find this tutorial useful for your content creation needs!

 ---